tasmota/docs/docs/Tasmota-Application.md

-# Tasmota Application Files :material-cpu-32-bit:
+# Tasmota Application Files

-!!! info "Easily import any configuration or script using the `.tapp` file extension"
+!!! info "Easily import any configuration or script using the `.tapp` file extension :material-cpu-32-bit:"

 Any file with `.tapp` (Tasmota Application) extension will be considered as an uncompressed ZIP, and if it contains a sub-file `autoexec.be` it will be executed.
 In parallel `tasmota.wd` (working dir) contains the archive tapp prefix to easily load other assets from the same archive.